SamarthGupta93/Kaggle_titanic_problem/README.md

 # Kaggle_titanic_problem

+NOTE: This is a very basic approach to solve the problem Ideally, you should analyse the data graphically Encode the categorical features with OneHotEncoding Try to generate new features (logical) from the existing ones and see if you get a better result Try the regression with different parameters
+Check for overfitting/underfitting
+Incase of overfitting:
+    Get More Data
+    Try Regularization
+Incase of underfitting:
+    Try a parmeter tuning
+    Do k-fold cross validations
+    Try another classifier

-Predicts if a person on the ship is likely to survive
+*****Predicts if a person on the ship is likely to survive*****

-The labels are provided in gender_submission.csv
-The train and test csv files are also provided
+The labels for test data are provided in gender_submission.csv The train and test csv files are also provided

 Data preprocessing